MailSlurp logo

 Free email auth checker

-Run a free email auth checker to review SPF, DKIM, DMARC, BIMI, MX, MTA-STS, and TLS-RPT in one request.
+Run a free email authentication checker to review SPF, DKIM, DMARC, BIMI, MX, MTA-STS, and TLS-RPT in one request.
 Use it as the fastest first-pass sender posture check before launch, migration, or incident escalation.

 Primary use